 - Go to your Android phone’s Settings.

-Set up Nearby Share on your Windows PC
+Initial setup for Nearby Share on your Windows PC

-- You will download a file (it will be named something like BetterTogetherSetup).
+- You will download a file.
+(It will be named something like BetterTogetherSetup.)
 Click on it to start the install.

 - When you first see the setup window, Receiving will be set to No one — in other words, you will be sharing with no one, and your device will not be visible to any other devices.
 Since you’ve installed this in order to share files, you will probably want to change this.

 - Click on the box under Receiving to get a drop-down menu called Device visibility.
 It will give you the choice of sharing files or folders with everyone, with your contacts, with your devices, or with no one.
 I selected Your devices — and was informed I needed to sign in to my Google account.
 So I did.
 If you choose Contacts, you will — logically — also have to sign in.